danielzgtg/seg4105_playground/tut06/README.md

 Dish: We’re still in development, and we’re only doing polishing at the moment, no major features. (“splash of news with a new feature”)

-Daniel: And we really want to give this featrue to the client before the end of the semester.
+Daniel: And we really want to give this feature to the client before the end of the semester.

 Conclusion: Yes, this is the right time.